-Cabot Options Trading Pro Strategies - Cabot Wealth Network
+Cabot Options Trader Pro Strategies

 A collar is a protective options strategy that is implemented with a long stock position.
 It’s created by purchasing an out-of-the-money put and selling an out-of-the-money call.
 The put protects against downside movement in the stock, and the call, while limiting the upside of the position, helps reduce the cost of the put protection.

-For example, if you purchased 100 shares of stock XYZ, to collar this trade you would buy one XYZ January 23 Put and sell one XYZ January 30 Call for $1 debit.
+For example, if you purchased 100 shares of stock XYZ at 25, to collar this trade, you would buy one XYZ 23 Put and sell one XYZ 30 Call for $1 debit.
 If the stock went to 23 or lower at expiration, you would exercise the put, which would take you out of the stock position.
 If the stock went to 30 or above at expiration, you would be forced to sell your stock position.

+The best options strategies to use will vary based on each investor’s overall needs and trading style, but these are the fundamental strategies you should know in order to take advantage of the power of options trading.